Terry Bulloch: No. 224 Squadron

 In July 1943, Bulloch was attached to No. 224 Squadron at RAF St. Eval, Cornwall to test the use of rockets on the Liberator.
 Bulloch flew his first sortie with a rocket-fitted Liberator on 5 July but made no sightings.
 With No. 224 Squadron, Bulloch carried out an attack on U-514 on 8 July 1943, sinking it with depth charges near Cape Finisterre with BZ721, having initially attacked with rockets.

 1944–1946

 In 1944, Bulloch joined No. 231 Squadron, which had reformed on 8 September 1944 at Dorval, Canada.
 With No. 231 Squadron, he primarily ferried aircraft across the Atlantic.
 By the time he left the RAF in July 1946, Bulloch had logged 4,658 flying hours (2,059 on operations) and 350 operational sorties, including 1,721 hours on Liberators.

 Later life

 Bulloch joined the British Overseas Airways Corporation (BOAC) as a Senior Captain in July 1946.
 While with BOAC, he flew numerous types such as the Lockheed L-749 Constellation, Boeing 377 Stratocruiser, Boeing 707 and Boeing 747.
 By the time he retired in 1974, Bulloch had flown over six million miles and had crossed the Atlantic 1,113 times.

-Bulloch passed away on 13 November 2014.
+Bulloch died on 13 November 2014.
 The Royal Air Force named a Boeing Poseidon MRA1 ZP803 in his honour.